 The systemic risk buffer

 CRD IV introduced the systemic risk buffer (SyRB) into regulatory practice.
 The SyRB can be applied across the board to all bank exposures (general SyRB) if those exposures give rise to structural systemic risks to financial stability.
-CRD V extended the scope of application of the SyRB to sectoral subsets of exposures (sectoral SyRB) and also allowed it to be applied to cyclical risks that cannot be covered by the countercyclical capital buffer.
+CRD V extended the scope of application of the SyRB to sectoral subsets of exposures (sectoral SyRB) and also allowed it to be applied to cyclical risks that, for various reasons, are not covered by the countercyclical capital buffer.

 The macroprudential authority may choose between the general and the sectoral SyRB depending on the specific sources of systemic risk.
 The sectoral SyRB can be applied to subsets of exposures that have a systemic dimension and thus constitute a risk to banking sector stability.
 EBA Guidelines (external link) set a common framework for determining subsets of exposures.
 According to these guidelines, competent authorities will define the exposure concerned on the basis of three main dimensions and, if deemed appropriate, three sub-dimensions.